laravel/docs/security.md

 		return Password::remind($credentials);
 	});

 Note that the arguments passed to the `remind` method are similar to the `Auth::attempt` method.
-This method will retrieve the `User`, and send them a password reset link via e-mail.
-You may specify which view is used as the e-mail message by changing the `auth.reminder.email` configuration option.
-The view will be passed a `token` variable which may be used to construct the link to the password reset form.
+This method will retrieve the `User` and send them a password reset link via e-mail.
+The e-mail view will be passed a `token` variable which may be used to construct the link to the password reset form.

+> **Note:** You may specify which view is used as the e-mail message by changing the `auth.reminder.email` configuration option.
 Of course, a default view is provided out of the box.

 You may modify the message instance that is sent to the user by passing a Closure as the second argument to the `remind` method: